ebolotin6/Twitter_Sentiment_Analysis/Project_README.md

 ### Directions -

 1. Read the project summary to learn about the project.
-2. Review the Twitter_Sentiment_Analysis.pdf to review th statistics analysis.
+2. Review the Twitter_Sentiment_Analysis.pdf to review statistical analysis.
 3. Open the TSA folder to review and understand the code.
 Start with the README.